firepear/homefarm/README.md

 # homefarm
 Tools for deploying and managing a BOINC compute farm using Ansible and Arch Linux.

+If you have a pre-v0.13 Homefarm install, please see the [upgrade doc](https://github.com/firepear/homefarm/blob/master/docs/upgrade-to-0.13.0.md).

 Homefarm makes a few assumptions:

 * A Raspberry Pi 3B/B+, to act as the control node.